 SOCIAL MEDIA PLATFORMS – AREN’T CREATED EQUAL

 As my statement above suggests, some bloggers and online businesses are under the impression that you need to be active on all social media platforms.
-This simply isn’t true and can be a wasted effort in both time and expenses.
+This simply isn’t true.
+This strategy can quickly become extremely time consuming, and if you hire help, expensive.

-In this post, I focus on Pinterest and Instagram marketing, and which one is right for your business.
+In this post, I’m going to focus specifically on Pinterest and Instagram marketing, their advantages and disadvantages, and hopefully, by the end, you can decide which one is right for your business.

 ENDING THE CONFUSION – PINTEREST AND INSTAGRAM